Kiri Pritchard-McLean: Comedy awards

 and Best Compere at the Chortle Awards in 2020.

 She was awarded the Caroline Aherne Bursary in 2020.
 The bursary, which was launched in memory of comedy star Caroline Aherne, is aimed at new writer/performers from the North of England and awards £5,000 to the successful applicant to enable them to receive support from the BBC.
-Kiri will also receive mentorship from a BBC Comedy Commissioning Editor to develop a comedy script.
+Pritchard-McLean will also receive mentorship from a BBC Comedy Commissioning Editor to develop a comedy script.

 Personal life

-Born in Gloucester, she was raised on a farm in Llanbedrgoch on the island of Anglesey, Wales.
+Born in Gloucester, Pritchard-McLean was the first daughter and last child of three.
+She was raised on a farm in Llanbedrgoch on the island of Anglesey, Wales.

 Pritchard-McLean was previously in a relationship with comedian James Meehan from sketch group Gein's Family Gift Shop.
-They split up in 2017 with both using their experience of the break-up to create Edinburgh Fringe shows in 2018.
-Pritchard-McLean's show focused on the accusation that Meehan gaslit her during the relationship.
+Their relationship ended in 2017 with both using their experience of the break-up to create Edinburgh Fringe shows in 2018.
+Pritchard-McLean's show partly concerned the accusation that Meehan gaslit her during the relationship.

+Pritchard-McLean and her partner are respite foster parents in Anglesey; her "Peacock" tour that year in 2024 was based on this.